Softicles/Continue-AI-Calendar/README.md

 ## Origin

-This project was originally developed as part of the course **CS 2340 - Objects and Design (Spring 2025)** at **Georgia Tech**.
+This project was originally my idea for the final project as part of the course **CS 2340 - Objects and Design (Spring 2025)** at **Georgia Tech**.

 ## Continued Development

-While the course project concluded at the end of the semester, I chose to **independently continue developing AI Calendar** beyond the class.
+While the course project concluded at the end of the semester, I chose to independently continue developing AI Calendar beyond the class.